Photo by Caleb George on Unsplash

 I was talking to someone today and told them that with each semester of seminary, I feel like I’ve become more of a wanderer than I’ve ever been before.
 To some of you, that may raise red flags.
 I get it.
 When it first started happening, I desperately fought to retain comfortable patterns of thought.
 There hasn’t been one facet of my faith I haven’t questioned at least once in the 3 semesters I’ve been here.
 And it’s taken me that long to realize that it’s ok.
 Being a wanderer isn’t all that bad.
 In fact, being a wanderer brings freedoms that you don’t normally have when you feel like you need to have it all together.

 I also have the freedom to try out faith traditions different than my own.
 I’ve had the opportunity to worship with Presbyterians, Anglicans (both here and in the UK) and Lutherans.
 Jason and I would love to visit a Jewish synagogue on Shabbat.
-He even told me he would call them ahead of time and let them know that the Gentiles are coming (HA!).
+He even told me he would call them ahead of time and let them know that the Gentiles are coming (UPDATE: We visited a synagogue on our honeymoon in Curacao – it was great!).
 There’s also a local Mennonite church that I am very interested in.
 I grew up believing that any church outside of my own was something to be suspect of, if not outright feared.
 What I’ve come to believe is that these churches are made up of people like me who love God and are worshiping in a way they feel comfortable.
 And that’s a beautiful thing.

 Lastly, it’s given me freedom to not have to know all of the answers.
 Anyone that tells you they have all of the answers about God has done nothing but reduce him to an easily packageable and understandable being.
 I’m sorry, but I’d rather have a God bigger than my tiny, fallible brain can handle.
 Anything smaller than that and you have to wonder what’s the point.